Nick Robinson London, UK

 - Today presenter

-Nick Robinson is a British journalist and currently a presenter on BBC’s Today Programme.
-Prior to this, he spent ten years as political editor for the BBC, and he has had many other roles with the broadcaster
+Nick Robinson is a journalist and presenter on BBC’s Today Programme.
+Prior to this, he spent ten years as political editor for the BBC, and he has had many other roles with the broadcaster.

 Nick is a rare example of someone who’s switched from working behind the camera to working in front of it.
 He joined the BBC as a production trainee in 1986 and worked on This Week, Next Week, Newsround, and Crimewatch.
 He joined On the Record as an assistant producer and worked his way up to become Deputy Editor.
 He then moved to Panorama where he was Deputy Editor for three years.